amitbrown21/OneTab-Media/docs/INSTALLATION.md

-# Installation Guide - Media Tab Manager
+# Installation Guide - OneTab Media

-This guide will help you install the Media Tab Manager extension in both Chrome and Firefox browsers.
+This guide will help you install the OneTab Media extension in both Chrome and Firefox browsers.

 ## Prerequisites